okiyama/Chess-EEA-Opponent-Modelling/README.md

 # TODO:
  * It would be cool and smart if things like number of opponents, time for evolution and what not were in a config file
+ * Get random move from random game in RandomTestGetter